Package overview¶

 from litestar_auth.models import import_token_orm_models

-Call that helper explicitly during metadata bootstrap or Alembic-style autogenerate when your app uses the bundled token tables.
+Call that helper explicitly during metadata bootstrap or Alembic-style autogenerate when your app uses the bundled token tables, including the refresh_token_consumed_digest lookup table.
 For plugin-managed runtime, LitestarAuth.on_app_init() bootstraps the same bundled token mappers lazily when bundled DB-token models are active.
-The strategy-layer import_token_orm_models() re-export remains compatibility-only for existing imports, and the helper is intentionally not re-exported from litestar_auth.
+The helper is intentionally not re-exported from litestar_auth.

-The canonical opaque DB-token entrypoint is also exported from the root package as DatabaseTokenAuthConfig.
+The DB-token preset entrypoint is exported from both the root package and litestar_auth.plugin as DatabaseTokenAuthConfig.

 from uuid import UUID